TShDaub/cookiecutter-sync-test/README.md

 # cookiecutter-sync-test
-An experiment in cookiecutter synchronisation skdsksd
+An experiment in cookiecutter synchronisation skdsksd sfsf